Base (chemistry): Strong bases

 The cations of these strong bases appear in the first and second groups of the periodic table (alkali and earth alkali metals).
 Tetraalkylated ammonium hydroxides are also strong bases since they dissociate completely in water.
 Guanidine is a special case of a species that is exceptionally stable when protonated, analogously to the reason that makes perchloric acid and sulfuric acid very strong acids.

-Acids with a pK_{a} of more than about 13 are considered very weak, and their conjugate bases are strong bases.

 Superbases

 Group 1 salts of carbanions, amide ions, and hydrides tend to be even stronger bases due to the extreme weakness of their conjugate acids, which are stable hydrocarbons, amines, and dihydrogen.
-Usually, these bases are created by adding pure alkali metals such as sodium into the conjugate acid.
-They are called superbases, and it is impossible to keep them in aqueous solutions because they are stronger bases than the hydroxide ion (see the leveling effect).
-For example, the ethoxide ion (conjugate base of ethanol) undergoes this reaction quantitatively in presence of water.
+Usually, these bases are created by adding pure alkali metals such as sodium into the conjugate acid or through metal halogen exchange.
+They are called superbases, and it is impossible to keep them in aqueous solutions because they are stronger bases than the hydroxide ion and would therefore immediately react with water to form hydroxide and their conjugate acid (see the leveling effect).
+For example, the ethoxide ion (conjugate base of ethanol) undergoes this reaction quantitatively in the presence of water.